open-telemetry/opentelemetry-demo/docs/development.md

 will attempt the services in this repository upto date with the latest version for dependencies and tooling when possible.

+## Generate Protobuf files

-The `ide-gen-proto.sh` script is provided to generate protobuf files for all services.
+The `make generate-protobuf` command is provided to generate protobuf files for all services.
 This can be used to compile code locally (without docker) and receive hints from IDEs such as IntelliJ or VS code.

+## Development tooling requirements

-## .NET
+### .NET

 - .NET Core runtime 6+

-## C++
+### C++

 - build-essential
 - pkg-config